ajstamm/shepherds-crook/Resume.md

 * co-wrote NYC vital records data requests (birth and mortality)
 * assisted with vital records correspondances
 * attended EPHT workshop in Atlanta - when?
+* cleaned and organized the BEOE publications list for the website
+* ran an analysis of types of locations submitted to the cooling center portal by county

 ## Clubs